nelson-lang/nelson-gitbook/en/functions_manager/addpath.md

  - dirname - a string: a directory
  - '-end' or '-begin' - append dirname at the end or begin of the list.
+ - '-frozen' - disables folder change detection for the folders being added or modified.

 ## Output argument